Do Spices Expire? Safety, Shelf Life & Storage Guide

 Top 5 Spice Storage Hacks

 Want to keep your spices fresh and flavorful for as long as possible?
-These five clever tricks will turn you into a spice savant:
+These five evidence-based tricks will help:

 3. Label Everything: Mark the purchase or opening date on your spice containers.
 It helps you track freshness without guessing.